techidaily/site-win11-tips/source/_posts/bridge-the-gap-quick-fixes-for-slow-windows-app-connections.md

 7. Click**OK** to save the changes.
 ![Turn Off Windows Defender Firewall on Windows](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/Turn-Off-Windows-Defender-Firewall-on-Windows.jpg)

  Check to see if your apps can connect to the internet now.
 If this solves your problem, you may have to allow your apps through Windows Firewall.
-If you need help, check our guide on[how to allow apps through Windows Firewall](https://www.makeuseof.com/how-to-allow-apps-windows-firewall/) and follow the steps outlined there.
+If you need help, check our guide on [how to allow apps through Windows Firewall](https://www.makeuseof.com/how-to-allow-apps-windows-firewall/) and follow the steps outlined there.

 ## 2\.
 Disable Your Antivirus Program